SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 A photo of the birdman of alcatraz

-Stroud was a troublesome prisoner most of his life and this behavior continued while on the island.
-In 1948, he supported the efforts of a group of prisoners that tried to escape.
-In 1948, he also staged a hunger strike with the rest of the prisoners.
+Stroud was a troublesome prisoner most of his life and this behavior continued while in Alcatraz.
+In 1948, he supported the efforts of a group of prisoners who tried to escape.
+He also staged a hunger strike with the rest of the prisoners.

 George "Machine Gun" Kelly